mahynski/mahynski/README.md

 ---

-As you can see, I tend to name code after birds 🐦; check out the public aviary :sunrise_over_mountains: below.
+As you can see, I tend to name code after birds 🐦; what I can share is in the aviary :sunrise_over_mountains: below.

 <table cellpadding="0px" cellspacing="0px" class="center">
   <tr class="">